racompton/DDoS-Amplification-Information/README.md

 packet size range for request is 68-160 bytes

-packet size range for reply is XXX
+packet size range for reply is ~400-1500

 amplification factor is 7-28x